citizenfx/fivem-docs/content/docs/server-manual/setting-up-a-server-vanilla.md

 ### Common issues

 - If you don't get any 'resources found', and it says 'Failed to start resource', you didn't 'cd' to the right folder.
-- If no resources get started, and you can't connect, you didn't add +exec.
+- If no resources get started, and you also can't connect (i.e. 'timed out'/'connection refused'), you didn't add +exec.
-- If you get 'no license key was specified', one of the above things applies.
+- If you get 'no license key was specified', one of the above two mistakes may apply.

 [windows-artifacts]: https://runtime.fivem.net/artifacts/fivem/build_server_windows/master/
 [linux-artifacts]: https://runtime.fivem.net/artifacts/fivem/build_proot_linux/master/